 The provolved version of the clade is now comparable to typical human nearbaselines in general mental ability, with areas of Su-level genius in the realms of provolution, engineering, mathematics, and music, and a lesser knack for learning the memetics of alien species.
 The original species from which the Jade Chime Singers were provolved was remarkably friendly and cheerful, and the clade has by and large retained those traits.
-Despite their hideous appearance and toxic nature, Jade Chime Singers are good and loyal friends, and inclined towards charitable works.
+Despite their toxic nature, Jade Chime Singers are good and loyal friends, and inclined towards charitable works.
 They prefer long discussions and negotiation to aggression, though they are not above sharp dealing.
 They avoid direct conflicts if at all possible.
 They frequently exchange the equivalent of an embrace and a kiss when they meet (this involves an intermingling of mouthparts that some other clades find rather repulsive and unnerving).
 This impulse extends to other sapient beings, most of which of course they cannot touch (much to the relief of even their greatest friends in other clades).
 They are almost hyperactively industrious, and are extremely curious.
 This curiosity extends to the social and emotional lives of every being they meet.
 Indeed, many find them to be rather "nosy" and "gossipy".

 The pre-sapient ancestors of the Jade Chime Singers lived in small colonies in swampy lowland estuaries adjacent to the shallow seas of Chorus.
 They were extraordinarily successful, and had spread to nearly every continent.
 Even before their discovery and provolution to sapient level they were expert builders of dams, paddies, and weirs, and had domesticated several local plants and animals.
 Their simple mud huts and small villages dotted the landscape, and their irrigation and transportation canals formed a network along every suitable shore.
 Even today they have a strong preference for living in small communities in a complex but managed ecosystem.
 Most are farmers and fishers by avocation, and delight in minor arts and crafts, even if their primary occupation is some abstruse aspect of nanotechnology or philosophy.
 Their original preoccupation with engineering and domestication of other species has become an enthusiasm for planetological modification and other megascale projects, and for provolution work.
 Though they have not yet raised any of their numerous commensal species to full sapience, they are presently engaged in nearly a dozen projects to do so.